-1. Erroneous Determination of Nonresident Status
+- 1. Erroneous Determination of Nonresident Status - 2.
+Withdrawal from College or Reduction of Program

 If a student is erroneously, through no fault of their own, determined to be a nonresident and consequently nonresident tuition is paid, such tuition is refundable in full by the Business Office of the College, provided acceptable proof of State residence is presented within the term for which the tuition was paid.